hengran/hengran.github.io/_pages/about.md

 <!-- including but not limited to **understanding the relevance in IR**, **pre-training for IR** and **dense retrieval**. -->

 ### <span style="color:#2561a0">NEWS</span>
+[🎉 2026-04] Our paper "**Iterative utility judgment framework via llms inspired by relevance in philosophy**"  has been accepted at ACL2026 Findings!
+[🎉 2026-04] Our papers "**Reconstructing Content via Collaborative Attention to Improve Multimodal Embedding Quality** and **Beyond Relevance: Utility-Centric Retrieval in the LLM Era**"  have been accepted at SIGIR2026!
+[🎉 2026-04] Our paper "**Reconstructing Content via Collaborative Attention to Improve Multimodal Embedding Quality**"  has been accepted at SIGIR2026!
 [🎉 2025-10] I received the “**National Scholarship for Doctoral Students**”(博士生国家奖学金)
 [🎉 2025-09] Our paper "**Distilling a Small Utility-Based Passage Selector to Enhance Retrieval-Augmented Generation**"  has been accepted at SIGIR-AP25!
 [🎉 2025-08] Our paper "**Utility-Focused LLM Annotation for Retrieval and Retrieval-Augmented Generation**" has been accepted at EMNLP25 for the main conference!